trZone/auto_miner/README.md

 look for this section:
 REM !!!!!!
 SET THESE FOLDERS !!!!!!
-setx miningFolder C:\stuff\AUTOMINE
+setx miningFolder "C:\stuff\AUTOMINE"
-setx ethLargementFolder C:\Stuff\ETHlargementPill
+setx ethLargementFolder "C:\Stuff\ETHlargementPill"

 This example has everything in folder C:\Stuff but you can put it anywhere, as long as you know the actual path.
 Do not use USB or network path